$ cd fundamentals-of-devops

 $ tofu apply

-After a few minutes, everything should be deployed, and you should see the ALB domain name as an output:
+completes, you should see the ALB domain name as an output:

 Apply complete!
 Resources: 10 added, 0 changed, 0 destroyed.
 Outputs: alb_dns_name = "sample-app-tofu-656918683.us-east-2.elb.amazonaws.com"

-Open this domain name up in your web browser, and you should see "Hello, World!" once again.
-Congrats, you now have a single endpoint, the load balancer domain name, that you can give your users, and when users hit it, the load balancer will distribute their requests across all your apps in your ASG!
+Open this domain name in your web browser, and you should see "Hello, World!" once again.
+Congrats, you now have a single endpoint, the load balancer domain name, that you can give your users, and when users hit it, the load balancer will distribute their requests across all the apps in your ASG!

-instance refresh in the asg
+Example 44 shows how to enable instance refresh in the asg

 module: